 3 Stages of Social Betterment of Mild Autism Spectrum Disorder and Asperger Syndrome

 Treatments for borderline autism or Asperger syndrome have been very limited compared to ones available for severe autism.
-Cognitive behavioral therapy may be applied, but with this method it is difficult to achieve social development.
+Cognitive behavioral therapy may be applied, but it isn’t easy to achieve social development with this method.
 Cognitive behavioral therapies aim to repeatedly teach social rules on how the child should behave in a specific space.
 The elimination of problem behaviors and adherence to social rules is mistakenly considered betterment.
-Such behaviors are reproduced under very limited conditions, and if the environment changes, the child cannot adapt to the change and continues with a mechanical response, revealing their unskilledness and lack of natural understanding.
+Such behaviors are reproduced under very limited conditions.
+If the environment changes, the child cannot adapt and continues with a mechanical response, revealing their unskilledness and lack of genuine understanding.

 Understanding 3 development stages of Asperger syndrome betterment